 Two of the three main restaurants are inland: El Puerto in the lobby building and La Laguna facing an infinity pool and a canal.
 Las Brisas by the ocean has the best view and the most extensive fresh seafood selection.
 There’s a strong sustainability focus to the food sourcing here and there are is a Mexican craft beer tasting program available, which is not an easy thing to find in most resort areas.

 The large Willow Stream Spa has an extensive list of treatments in a facility with 20 treatment rooms and indoor pools.
 The gym carries a charge for anyone who doesn’t have a President’s Club account—the only hotel where I’ve encountered this in all of Mexico—so sign up here and get a number before arrival.
-That also enables you to avoid the Wi-Fi charge, which is normally a rarity in this country.
+That also enables you to avoid the Wi-Fi charge, so then you’re on par with most other Riviera Maya luxury hotels.

 Rooms vary in size and layout, but are well-equipped with amenities and have spacious baths.
 Even the lowest class rooms get Bose stereos, large flat-screen TVs, electronic safes, coffee makers, and ample closets with plenty of hangers.
 Robes and slippers are in the marble baths stocked with quality toiletries.
 The smallest start at 436 square feet and face the mangroves or lagoons, while some by the beach are larger.
 The 34 suites are all at least 900 square feet and some are two-bedroom affairs with an ocean view.
 All are well-designed and comfortable, contemporary but also functional.
 Maid service is exemplary, including nighttime turndown service with a treat.
 There’s a true ergonomic desk chair and easy-to-reach outlets, so this is a beach resort where you can actually get some work done.